Vanderbilt Commodores: Men's basketball

 The Vanderbilt men have an overall record entering the 2007–08 season of 1,378–995.
-Their home record in Memorial Gymnasium is an astonishing 650–184.
-They have made nine NCAA Tournament appearances including four in the Sweet Sixteen and one Elite Eight.
+Their home record in Memorial Gymnasium is 650–184.
+They have made nine NCAA tournament appearances including four in the Sweet Sixteen and one Elite Eight.
 The Commodores have made 11 NIT (18–10) appearances with one championship (1990) and one Runner-up (1994).
 The men's basketball program is one of three Division I programs to hit at least one 3-pointer in every game since the 3-point line was implemented in the 1986–1987 season.
 Princeton and UNLV are the other two.

 Women's basketball

 The first Vanderbilt women's basketball game was in March 1897.
 During that time their schedule consisted of five games which expanded as the game became more popular nationally.
 The Lady Commodores began their modern and successful period when Joe Pepper (1977–80) was named part-time coach.
 Phil Lee (1980–91) became the school's first full-time coach in 1980 and helped lead the Lady Dores to their first 20 win season in 1981 and an appearance in the AIAW women's basketball tournament.
-The Vanderbilt women captured the WNIT championship in 1984 and later made their first appearance in the NCAA Tournament in 1986 while finishing the season ranked No. 20.
+The Vanderbilt women captured the WNIT championship in 1984 and later made their first appearance in the NCAA tournament in 1986 while finishing the season ranked No. 20.
 The Vanderbilt women soon became one of the top SEC teams and were consistently ranked nationally.
 Coach Jim Foster (1992–2002) brought the Vanderbilt women to new heights and national prominence with his hiring.
-Vanderbilt advanced to the Sweet Sixteen in the NCAA Tournament in eight of his 11 seasons.
+Vanderbilt advanced to the Sweet Sixteen in the NCAA tournament in eight of his 11 seasons.
 In 1993, the Commodores were able to advance to the Final Four before falling to eventual champion Texas Tech.
 Vanderbilt managed to receive a No.1 ranking in the poll taken before the tournament.
 Foster's teams also won three SEC Tournaments in 1993, 1995, and 2002.
 Melanie Balcomb became Vanderbilt's fourth coach in May 2002.
-She has taken the Commodores to the NCAA Tournament in each of her six seasons and added SEC Tournament titles in 2004 and 2007.
+She has taken the Commodores to the NCAA tournament in each of her six seasons and added SEC Tournament titles in 2004 and 2007.

 The Commodores have an overall record of 623–307 record entering the 2007–08 season.
 Their Memorial Gymnasium all-time mark is 344–81.
 The Commodores have appeared in 20 NCAA tournaments (third most in the SEC) and have 12 Sweet Sixteen appearances.